-Your child’s treatment plan for bedwetting will depend on a number of factors, such as:
+The treatment for your child depends on a number of things, such as:

-- the impact that wetting the bed is having, both on your child and on you, your partner and other members of your family
+- the impact that bedwetting is having, both on your child and on you, your partner and other members of your family

 - your child’s sleeping arrangements, such as whether they sleep alone or share a room with other children

 - whether there's a short-term need to control your child’s bedwetting – for example, if they're going away on a school trip